#

 or cbioportal_session_database_container

 ).
 If all is well you won't see any significant errors (maybe some warnings, that's fine to ignore).
 If all went well you should be able to visit the cBioPortal homepage on http://localhost:8080.
-You'll notice that no studies are shown on the homepage yet:
+You'll notice that cBioPortal already comes preloaded with a small Low-Grade Gliomas (UCSF, Science 2014)

-Go to the next step to see how to import studies.
+Go to the next step to see how to import other studies.

 #